High school photography course & exhibit

-Street Errands is a series of collaged photographs that combine street scenes of New York with scenes of other places KangHee has traveled to throughout the US.
-Her goal in combining images is to construct her own form of surreal escapism.
+I curated and produced a large-scale exhibit by KangHee King called Street Errands for Vornado Realty Trust's lobby.
+Street Errands is a series of collaged photographs approximately 60" x 72", that combine street scenes of New York with scenes of other places KangHee has traveled to throughout the US.

+As a DACA participant, KangHee's goal in combining images is to construct her own form of surreal escapism.
+To be in DACA is to live in a limbo of waiting for word about her status.
 Layering real life photographs allows a bit of liberation from the visa restrictions, but also allows her to remain hopeful and appreciate what she has in the present.

 KANGHEE KIM is a photographer working in the United States.
 She is represented by Benrubi Gallery.
 She has had multiple solo and group exhibitions, most recently, Dreamerscapes, at Wave Hill, Bronx, NY, and at D Museum in Seoul, South Korea.